 Your LMS is your system of record.
 Surge9 doesn’t replace it.
 It complements your LMS by making microlearning, training reinforcement, and gamification features available to it.

 Yes.
-We have a special version of Surge9 designed specifically for customers who use SAP’s SuccessFactors LMS.
-This version brings to Success Factors the full range of Surge9 capabilities of microlearning, training reinforcement, and gamification.
+We have a special version of Surge9 designed specifically for customers who use SAP SuccessFactors as their LMS.
+This version brings to Success Factors Surge9‘s complete microlearning, training reinforcement, and gamification capabilities.

 Yes.
 Surge9 offers the following SSO options: SAML, OAuth 2.0, Okta, and ADFS.
 You can use Surge9’s SSO feature to enable your employees to use their existing LMS or corporate credentials to access their Surge9 apps.